-- (1) A health and safety representative may perform the following functions in respect of the workplace or section of the workplace for which he has been designated, namely- - (a) review the effectiveness of health and safety measures; - (b) identify potential hazards and potential major incidents at the workplace; - (c) in collaboration with his employer, examine the causes of incidents at the workplace; - (d) investigate, complaints by any employee relating to that employee's health or safety at work; - (e) make representations to the employer or a health and safety committee on matters arising from paragraphs (a), (b), (c) or (d), or where such representations are unsuccessful, to an inspector; - (f) make representations to the employer on general matters affecting the health or safety of the employees at the workplace; - (g) inspect the workplace, including any article, substance, plant, machinery or health and safety equipment at that workplace with a view to the health and safety of employees, at such intervals as may be agreed upon with the employer: Provided that the health and safety representative shall give reasonable notice of his intention to carry out such an inspection to the employer, who may be present during the inspection; - (h) participate in consultations with inspectors at the workplace and accompany inspectors on inspections of the workplace; - (i) receive information from inspectors as contemplated in section 36; and - (j) in his capacity as a health and safety representative attend meetings of the health and safety committee of which he is a member, in connection with any of the above functions. - (2) A health and safety representative may, in respect of the workplace or section of the workplace for which he has been designated- - (a) visit the site of an incident and attend any inspection in loco; - (b) attend any investigation or formal inquiry held in terms of this Act; - (c) in so far as is reasonably necessary to perform his functions, inspect any document which the employer is required to keep in terms of this Act; - (d) accompany an inspector on any inspection; - (e) with the approval of the employer (which approval shall not be unreasonably withheld), be accompanied by a technical adviser, on any inspection; and - (f) participate in any internal health or safety audit. - (3) An employer shall provide such facilities, assistance and training as a health and safety representative may reasonably require and as have been agreed upon for the carrying out of his functions.
+- (1) A health and safety representative may perform the following functions in respect of the workplace or section of the workplace for which he has been designated, namely- - (a) review the effectiveness of health and safety measures; - (b) identify potential hazards and potential major incidents at the workplace; - (c) in collaboration with his employer, examine the causes of incidents at the workplace; - (d) investigate, complaints by any employee relating to that employee's health or safety at work; - (e) make representations to the employer or a health and safety committee on matters arising from paragraphs (a), (b), (c) or (d), or where such representations are unsuccessful, to an inspector; - (f) make representations to the employer on general matters affecting the health or safety of the employees at the workplace; - (g) inspect the workplace, including any article, substance, plant, machinery or health and safety equipment at that workplace with a view to the health and safety of employees, at such intervals as may be agreed upon with the employer: Provided that the health and safety representative shall give reasonable notice of his intention to carry out such an inspection to the employer, who may be present during the inspection; - (h) participate in consultations with inspectors at the workplace and accompany inspectors on inspections of the workplace; - (i) receive information from inspectors as contemplated in section 36; and

+- (j) in his capacity as a health and safety representative attend meetings of the health and safety committee of which he is a member, in connection with any of the above functions. - (2) A health and safety representative shall, in respect of the workplace or section of the workplace for which he has been designated be entitled to- - (a) visit the site of an incident at all reasonable times and attend any inspection in loco; - (b) attend any investigation or formal inquiry held in terms of this Act; - (c) in so far as it is reasonably necessary for performing his functions, inspect any document which the employer is required to keep in terms of this Act; - (d) accompany an inspector on any inspection; - (e) with the approval of the employer (which approval shall not be unreasonably withheld), be accompanied by a technical adviser, on any inspection; and - (f) participate in any internal health or safety audit.